aaronbloomfield/pdr/labs/lab08/index.md

 ### Background ###

 The Intel x86 assembly language is currently one of the most popular assembly languages and runs on many architectures from the x86 line through the Pentium 4.
-It is a CISC instruction set that has been extended multiple times (e.g. MMX) into a larger instruction set.
+It is a [CISC](http://en.wikipedia.org/wiki/Complex_instruction_set_computing) instruction set that has been extended multiple times (e.g. [MMX](http://en.wikipedia.org/wiki/MMX_%28instruction_set%29)) into a larger instruction set.

 ### Reading(s) ###

 1. Read the [slides on x86](../../slides/09-x86.html)
-2. The two book chapters on x86: [Introduction to 32-bit x86](...) and [32-bit x86 calling convention](...)
+2. The two book chapters on x86: [x86 Assembly](../../book/x86-asm-chapter.pdf) and [The x86 C Calling Convention](../../book/x86-ccc-chapter.pdf).

 Procedure
 ---------